iamtrep/hubitat-dandanache/watchtower-app/README.md

 On this screen, you can configure which smart devices will be monitored by the Watchtower app.

+![Devices screen](img/devices.png)

-Click the **Add device** button to start monitoring a new device.
+Click the **Add device configuration** button to start monitoring a new device.
 You will be prompted to select a device and then select what device attributes (from device Current State) you want to monitor.

 **Note**: Not all device attributes are supported.
 Only the [official attributes](https://docs2.hubitat.com/en/developer/driver/capability-list) will be available for selection.

-![Devices screen](img/devices.png)

-Click the **Done** button on the bottom-right to return back to the main screen.

 ![Add device screen](img/add-device.png)